alpaka-group/alpaka/doc/Abstraction.md

 Parallelism and memory hierarchies at all levels need to be exploited in order to achieve performance portability across various types of accelerators.

-On the hardware side we have nodes with multiple sockets/processors extended by accelerators like GPUs or Intel XeonPhi each with their own processing units.
+On the hardware side we have nodes with multiple sockets/processors extended by accelerators like GPUs or Intel Xeon Phi each with their own processing units.
-Within a CPU or a Intel XeonPhi there are cores with hyper-threads and vector units, within a GPU there are many small cores.
+Within a CPU or a Intel Xeon Phi there are cores with hyper-threads and vector units, within a GPU there are many small cores.
 Each of those entities has access to different memories in the hierarchy.
 For example each socket/processor manages its RAM and the cores additionally have access to L3, L2 and L1 caches.
 On a GPU there is global, constant and shared memory.